paulpierce34/YewBot/README.md

 - Python 3 (I am using version 3.10.9)

 **HOW TO USE:**
 1.)
+Launch the OSRS client and move your character near Yew tree in southeast Falador

+2.)
 Open a terminal (cmd prompt or powershell)

-2.) cd to the directory where you have the python script located
+3.) cd to the directory where you have the python script located

-3.)
+4.)
 Type the command: '**pip install -r requirements.txt**' to install all python reqs

-4.)
+5.)
+Resize your window to the expected dimensions by executing the "resize-window.py" script: **python3 resize-window.py**

+5.)
 Execute script by typing '**python3 YewBot.py**'